toothemooon/svelte4_integration/README.md

 The backend is configured with proper CORS headers to allow the frontend to make cross-origin requests for all HTTP methods (GET, POST, DELETE) regardless of where it's hosted.

-### Fallback Behavior

-The application includes fallback mechanisms to handle cases where the backend might be unavailable:

-- If comment retrieval fails, the UI will show an appropriate error message
-- When adding or deleting comments, if the backend is unavailable, the frontend will simulate the operations locally
-- The home page shows hardcoded sample posts if the backend post API is not available

-These fallbacks provide a more resilient user experience when working with a distributed architecture.

 ## Understanding the Files

 ### Frontend (Svelte)